Shifter447/Les6GITCo-p/README.md

 "# Les6GITCo-p"
-# Hi people, i'm a freak.
+# Hi people, i'm not a freak.